 Other ENFJ Names

-With MBTI theory becoming more popular in recent years, it is common to see different sources refer to each personality type with a unique nickname.
+With 16 personalities theory becoming more popular in recent years, it is common to see different sources refer to each personality type with a unique nickname.
 This personalization can help you gain a better understanding of how this type is perceived by various researchers and participants who have taken the test.
 Here are some of the most common ENFJ labels:

 - Idealist Teacher, according to American psychologist and California State University professor David Kiersey